 One of the central courses at the beginning of the PhD programme is the research colloquium where all candidates are given the opportunity to present and discuss their projects in their initial stages.
-This course aims at improving the design of a project and exercising presentation skills in an academic setting.
+This course, coordinated by two or more members of the Sess.EuroPhD teaching staff aims at improving the design of a project and exercising presentation skills in an academic setting.
 Moreover, the weekly colloquium is an excellent opportunity for the exchange of ideas with fellow candidates.
 In the research colloquium participation is compulsory for both the first and second year students.
-Literature: